KenzieMac130/DearImGuiSDL/README.md

 ## Use case
 I threw this together to serve as an easy to use jumping off point for those trying to learn basic computer graphics/game creation but are not yet comfortable diving into more complex graphics APIs.
 Supports C and C++!

+## Installation
+1. Include the "library" subdirectory into your CMake environment
+2. Add "link_libraries(DearImGuiSDL)"
+3. Add the "library" folder to your include directories.

+For using SDL in CMake: https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/
+Check out the test programs for how to get up and running.

 ## Why the uninspired naming?
 Uhhh...
 It was the name of the folder on my computer.